-That’s why it’s important that everyone log in to the meeting 10 minutes before the start time.
+That’s why everyone should log in to every meeting at least 10 minutes before the start time.

 2) Dress Appropriately

-In addition to helping your coworkers and clients take you seriously, dressing for success has a positive impact on your mental and emotional psyche, allowing you to feel confident and be more productive.
+In addition to helping your coworkers and clients take you seriously, dressing professionally has a positive impact on your mental and emotional psyche, allowing you to feel confident and be more productive.

 3) Take Note of the Background behind You

-Here are our best tips in regard to this one:
+Here are our best tips regarding this one:

-- Test First – Test out what will be seen in your camera’s view well before the meeting and create a setting that looks professional.
+- Test First – Check what will be seen in your camera’s view well before the meeting and create a setting that looks professional.

 - Plan the Setting – We suggest having a wall behind you instead of an open room.
 Place objects in view that you’d be comfortable having in an office setting.